eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > In general, lowercase central when it indicates compass direction and capitalize when it designates a region.  *The central business district.
 We have lived in Central Kentucky for seven years.*

-**Chairman, Chairwoman**
+**Chairman, Chairwoman, Chairperson, Chair**

-> Capitalize as a formal title before a name: *company Chairman Henry Ford, committee Chairwoman Jessica Elgin*
+> Capitalize as a formal title before a name: *company Chairman Henry Ford, committee Chairwoman Jessica Elgin, board Chairperson Riley Winters*
 > Do not capitalize as a casual, temporary position: *meeting chairman Phillip Edwards*
-> Do not use chairperson, chair or co-chair unless it is an organization's formal title for an office.

 **Chamber**